 The Perhentian Islands

 - Hostel Prices: There aren’t any hostels on the islands, just upscale beach houses.
-Rooms start at 10 Ringgit and go all the way up to 200 Ringgit per day.
+Rooms start around $6 USD, but $15 is more average.

-- Budget Hotel Prices: There are a few hotels on the islands with prices between 85-250RM per night.
+- Budget Hotel Prices: There are a few hotels on the islands with prices between $25-75 per night for a double room.

-- Average Cost of Food: Meals are typically around 6 Ringgit but can go up to 20RM in the more expensive tourist restaurants.
+- Average Cost of Food: Meals are typically around $2 USD Ringgit but can go up to $7 in the more expensive tourist restaurants.

 - Transportation Costs: There are no roads on the islands but there are many walking routes.
-For slightly longer distances, water taxis are the main form of transport, costing around 12RM for most journeys.
+For slightly longer distances, water taxis are the main form of transport, costing around $4 USD for most journeys.

 Top Things to Do

-- Scuba Diving – The Perhentian islands offer excellent diving and draw divers from far and wide.
+- Go Scuba Diving – The Perhentian islands offer excellent diving and draw divers from far and wide.
 In addition to coral and fish, the Perhentians are home to sea turtles and many species of shark.
-Visibility is often in the 20 meter range and no wet suit is required.
+Visibility is often in the 20-meter range and no wet suit is required.

 - Go snorkeling – All resorts rent out snorkeling gear and arrange snorkeling tours around the islands.
 You can get some cheaper equipment from some local restaurants.
 Popular snorkeling spots on Besar include Teluk Pauh (to the left of the beach in front of the PI Resort), Shark Point and Tanjung Basi.
 For turtles, best place is the middle of the beach in front of Perhentian Island Resort, where the sandy bottom is covered with algae.

-- Go jungle trekking – These tropical islands are crisscrossed by small paths connecting one beach to another, but be prepared to sweat and swat off bugs.
+- Go jungle trekking – These tropical islands are crisscrossed by small paths that connect one beach to another, but be prepared to sweat and swat off bugs.
 There is a good chance to see big monitor lizards and large spiders between Long Beach and Coral Bay.
-If you are lucky, you might spot a monkey or two.
+If you are lucky, you might also spot a monkey or two.

 - Lounge on the beach – The most popular beach on the islands is Long Beach, which is highly regarded as the center of activities during the day and is dotted with hammocks and umbrellas.

 - Watch turtles – The islands are home to a significant turtle nesting population.
-Head to Turtle Beach at night to catch a glimpse them laying their eggs and baby turtles making their way to the sea.
+Head to Turtle Beach at night to catch a glimpse of them laying their eggs and of the baby turtles making their way to the sea.

-- Fire parties – Head to Bubu Long Beach resort at night for an evening of hula and fire dancing on the beach.
-There are no clubs in the Perhentians, everyone just sits on the beach, drinking, hangout out, and watching the locals perform.
+- Join a Fire Party - Head to Bubu Long Beach resort at night for an evening of hula and fire dancing on the beach.
+There are no clubs in the Perhentians; everyone just sits on the beach, drinking, hanging out, and watching the locals perform.

-- Volunteer – Why watch the turtles all week, when you can help in conserving there home for years to come?
+- Volunteer – Why watch the turtles all week, when you can help conserve their home for years to come?
 The nesting areas are frequently in danger due to oil spills and unfavorable conditions.
 Check out http://www.helpourpenyu.com to see how you can help.
 New volunteers are accepted every Monday.

 - Go Sea-kayaking – The waters around the islands provide some excellent opportunities for sea kayaking.
 Many of the resorts rent out equipment or you can sign up for a tour.
 It gives you a good chance to get to some of the places on the island where you can’t easily walk to.